xldenis/Why3-Find/README.md

 # Why3find

-The `why3find` provides a collection of utilities to ease the development of Why3 projects and the development distribution of Why3 libraries and packages.
+Why3find provides a collection of utilities to ease the development of Why3 projects and the distribution of Why3 libraries and packages.
 It can be used in place of the traditional `why3` command for most development tasks, eg. configuring provers, proving files or interactively debugging proofs.
-In additional, it can be used to build enhanced documentation, packaging and installing libraries or setup a distributed solver cloud.
+In additional, it can be used to build enhanced documentation, package and install libraries or setup a distributed solver cloud.

 - [Quick Setup](#quick-usage)
 - [Why3 Packages](#why3-packages)